 - Provide documentation to defend against failure to train and deliberate indifference from an administration.

 Meetings will be held quarterly with locations selected upon input of the Alabama Sheriffs’ Association leadership, volunteering host agencies, regional locations (rotating to include as many jails as possible), and other logistical factors.
-NIJO and host agencies will work closely together to coordinate the specific training.
+AJAC and host agencies will work closely together to coordinate the specific training.
 The host agency will provide a suitable location for training, all audio-visual needs, and print training handouts as needed.
 Topics for discussion and training will be based upon feedback by members and Alabama Sheriffs’ Association leadership.